 - The horizontal stabs build up in a similar fashion to the vertical stab in terms of the servo installation.
 Install your servos in the space provided and modify slightly as required if your selected servo does not fit.
-Repeat all steps, including the installation of the servos. - Before installing the servos, use your Matchmaker or equivalent to centre the servos and match the positions of the control arms. - If you are using JR Heavy Duty Arms and the positions don't match, try rotating one arm 180 degrees before deciding which half of the arm to trim off. - Mount your servos to the L brackets and locate these onto the servo covers.
-Use 3mm bolts and lock nuts on these. - Install the elevator servos into each tailplane and connect to the control arm attached to the elevator mechanism. - This is an important step to ensure that the installation is tight and all screws and fasteners are tight and installed with Loctite. - Do not use the rubber grommets as they may cause flutter if there is too much play. - Attach a 36" heavy-duty 22-gauge extension to each servo.
+Repeat all steps, including the installation of the servos. - Before installing the servos, use your Matchmaker or equivalent to centre the servos and match the positions of the control arms. - If you are using JR Heavy Duty Arms and the positions don't match, try rotating one arm 180 degrees before deciding which half of the arm to trim off. - If you are installing 8611 servos, you will need to trim the ply mounting tabs and metal arms to get a good fit. - Install the elevator servos into each tailplane and connect to the control arm attached to the elevator mechanism. - This is an important step to ensure that the installation is tight and all screws and fasteners are tight and installed with Loctite. - Do not use the rubber grommets as they may cause flutter if there is too much play. - Attach a 36" heavy-duty 22-gauge extension to each servo.
 Heat shrink the connections for safety. - Copy these steps for the other elevator and then centre and match both elevators to the RX system. - Run the elevator servo extensions from the rear of the fuse forward.
-I tend to run these extensions and the rudder extension lead through a Teflon tube for heat protection from the thrust tube. - With control arms in the vertical position and the control surface centred, adjust the linkages to the proper length for both elevators and the rudder. - With the two elevator servos activated through the Matchmaker or Powerbox, set the length of control linkage such that the elevators are equally cantered and attach.
+I tend to run these extensions and the rudder extension lead through a Teflon tube for heat protection from the thrust tube. - With control arms in the vertical position and the control surface centred, adjust the linkages to the proper length for both elevators and the rudder. - With the two elevator servos activated through the Matchmaker, set the length of control linkage such that the elevators are equally cantered and attach.
 Make sure not to over tighten the bolts such that the arm binds.